morgankenyon/OpenDataDisc/README.md

 ## Current Project Phase

-Phase: Getting to know hardware
+Phase: Putter version

-At this point I just have a microcontroller, some sensors, and (not very much) code.
+As shown in the pics above, I have a putter dev board that I'm just starting to use to measure statistics of putts.

-No timeline on when early prototypes might be available.
+Putts are easier to measure due to low speeds and rpms.

 ## Project Phases (Somewhat flexible now)